Xbox 360 launch: Philippines

 Microsoft Philippines announced on May 8, 2006, that it will officially launch the Xbox 360 in the country.
 Although no details about pricing, launch games and Xbox Live were mentioned, Microsoft Philippines general manager Antonio "TJ" Javier stressed that his company intends to market Xbox 360 products and services to Filipinos.

 "This is the best-selling hardware from the world's biggest software company.
 How can anyone not want to bring this in?", Javier stated dispelling speculation that Microsoft Philippines intentionally did not want to conduct a domestic Xbox 360 launch.

 The company sells the Asian edition Xbox 360 in the country.
-Still many people could only wonder how Microsoft Philippines will market the console and games considering the fact that most game retailers and specialty stores around the country are already selling products with competitive prices.

 An estimated 2,000,000 units of Xbox 360 were already sold in the Philippines since December 2005.
 The figure includes consoles imported from the United States, Japan and Singapore.

 Lazada is currently the authorized distributor of the Xbox 360 in the Philippines, although other popular shops, like Toy Kingdom, as well as smaller store chains, are also selling units.
 The lone package available during launch includes the Xbox 360 Premium system with an additional wireless controller, Halo 2, and Dead or Alive 4 for 28,500 pesos ($568).
 This also includes a one-year replacement warranty.
 Now packages are also available with the Xbox 360 S, one with the console only, and the other bundled with Kinect and two popular Kinect games, Kinect Sports and Kinect Adventures.